brunoton/return-to-consciousness/from-did-to-oneness.md

 ## Abstract

 This essay examines dissociation as an empirically observable phenomenon and argues that ordinary egoic consciousness already constitutes a mild form of dissociation.
 Rather than treating non-dual awareness as metaphysical speculation or mystical excess, the essay proposes a continuum of consciousness ranging from pathological fragmentation (as in Dissociative Identity Disorder) through ordinary ego to full non-dual integration.
-This continuum finds independent confirmation in Carl Jung's individuation process, which—despite its misleading name—describes movement toward psychological wholeness through progressive integration of dissociated contents.
+This continuum finds independent confirmation in Buddhist phenomenology and Carl Jung's individuation process, which—despite its misleading name—describes movement toward psychological wholeness through progressive integration of dissociated contents.
 On this view, what contemplative traditions call "awakening" is best understood not as acquiring something new, but as dissolving dissociative boundaries that are already known to exist.
 The central contribution is a reframing: spiritual development becomes movement toward psychological integration rather than transcendence of the human condition, and unity experiences become admissible as phenomenological data rather than dismissed as delusion or inflation.

 ---